Bonna Devora Haberman’s work addresses three of the core challenges facing the Jewish People and Israel in the current era:

 Dr. Haberman performs deep cultural analysis that sets these challenges in a global perspective, and proposes visions and creative strategies for improvement – in both theory and practice.

 Bonna is the co-director of the Israeli-Palestinian YTheater Project Jerusalem.
-YTheater engages Arabs, Jews, Christian, Druze, and internationals together in a creative process of empowerment and responsibility for civil society, building relationships that heighten confidence and active will to contribute toward making peace more possible.
-The project creates new, multi-media performance work that puts collaboration on center stage, grappling with difficulty while persevering to cooperate.
+YTheater is a unique collaboration between a religious Zionist and a Palestinian nationalist who agree about almost nothing except for their artistic vision and commitment to create together.
+YTheater engages Jews, Arabs, Christian, Druze, and international artists together in a creative process of empowerment and responsibility for civil society, building relationships that heighten confidence and active will to contribute toward making peace more possible.
+The project creates new performance work that puts collaboration on center stage, grappling with difficulty while persevering to cooperate.

 Following prayers at the Western Wall convened during an international conference on the empowerment of Jewish women, in December 1988, Bonna Devora Haberman initiated the Israeli movement for women’s full public participation and leadership in a more pluralist Israel – Women of the Wall.